 - Carotid endarterectomy: This procedure involves the surgical removal of fatty build-up from the carotid artery.

 - Carotid artery stenting: In this procedure, a wire mesh stent is placed in the carotid artery to “seal in” the cholesterol plaque and improve blood flow.

-Carotid stenosis research: If your carotid artery stenosis has not caused a stroke or TIA, you may be eligible to participate in a new research study (CREST-II) aimed at determining whether medicines or procedures like stenting and surgery are better to treat your carotid artery disease.
-Schedule a consultation at the Pacific Stroke and Aneurysm Center if you would like to be evaluated for this trial.
+Carotid stenosis research: If your carotid artery stenosis has not caused a stroke or TIA, you may be eligible to participate in a new research study (CREST-2) aimed at determining whether medicines or procedures like stenting and surgery are better to treat your carotid artery disease.
+Contact us at the Pacific Stroke and Neurovascular Center if you would like to be evaluated for this trial.